 Plan your journey using the TfL journey planner.

-St Martin's le Grand, Aldersgate Street and King Edward Street
+Entrances via St Martin's Le-Grand / Aldersgate Street and King Edward Street.

 This scenic park acquired its name due to its popularity as a lunchtime garden with workers from the nearby old General Post Office.
 It is home to the famous Watts memorial, built in 1900 by Victorian painter and philanthropist GF Watts (1817-1904).

-Watts was a radical socialist with strong sympathies towards the dreadful living conditions of the urban poor, and in 1887, wrote to the Times proposing that a park commemorating 'heroic men and women' who had given their lives attempting to save others would be a worthy way to mark Queen Victoria's Golden Jubilee year.
+Watts was a radical socialist with strong sympathies towards the dreadful living conditions of the urban poor.
+In 1887, he wrote to the Times proposing a park commemorating 'heroic men and women' who had given their lives attempting to save others.
+He felt it would be a worthy way to mark Queen Victoria's Golden Jubilee year.
 This eventually took the form of the Watts gallery in Postman's Park.

-Along the walls of the gallery, Watts placed glazed Doulton tablets commemorating acts of bravery, each one detailing the nature of the heroic act.
-The tragic tales documented on the tiles are touching, often involving children and usually concerning fire, drowning or train accidents.
+Along the walls of the gallery, Watts placed glazed Doulton tablets commemorating acts of bravery.
+Each one details the nature of the heroic act and the tragic tales documented on the tiles are touching.
+They often involve children and or concern fire, drowning or train accidents.

-Postman's Park came to increased public notice in 2004 with the release of the BAFTA- and Golden Globe-winning film Closer, which stars Natalie Portman, Julia Roberts, Jude Law and Clive Owen, and is based on the 1997 play Closer by Patrick Marber.
-A key plot element in the film revolves around Postman's Park, in which it is revealed that the character Alice Ayres (played by Portman in the film) has in fact fabricated her identity based on Ayres' tablet on the Memorial to Heroic Self Sacrifice, which she had read at the time of her first meeting with Dan Woolf (Jude Law) at the start of the film.
+Postman's Park came to increased public notice in 2004 with the release of the BAFTA- and Golden Globe-winning film, Closer.
+The film features Natalie Portman, Julia Roberts, Jude Law and Clive Owen, and is based on the 1997 play Closer by Patrick Marber.
+A key plot element in the film revolves around Postman's Park.
+It is revealed that the character Alice Ayres (Natalie Portman) has in fact fabricated her identity based on Ayres' tablet on the Memorial to Heroic Self Sacrifice.
+She had read at the time of her first meeting with Dan Woolf (Jude Law) at the start of the film.